Chapter 4501-5 School Bus Minimum Standards

-(4) School buses for the transportation of children with disabilities delivered to the state of Ohio after the effective date of this rule shall have the lift installed by the body manufacturer or authorized agent.
+(3) School buses delivered to Ohio owners after the effective date of this rule shall have the lift installed by the body manufacturer or authorized agent.
 The installation shall be certified and the documentation shall be provided by the installer.
 It shall be the responsibility of the installer to ensure the levelness of the vehicle after installation.
 The location of the lift shall not adversely affect the legal axle loading, the maneuverability, structural, or the safe operation of the vehicle in which it is installed.

 Promulgated Under: 119.03